West warns Russia of more sanctions over Ukraine

 But he insisted at a press briefing that the G20 discussions as a whole were "complete, constructive and very helpful".

-With relations between the West and Moscow at their lowest ebb since the Cold War, Obama warned Russia's isolation would only deepen if it refused to change course.
+With relations between the West and Moscow at their lowest ebb since the Cold War, Obama said Russia's isolation would only deepen if it refused to change course.

 If Putin "continues down the path that he is on, violating international law, providing heavy arms to the separatists in Ukraine.